Phosphine oxides: Deoxygenation

 Boranes and alanes also deoxygenate phosphine oxides.

 Phosphoric acid diesters ((RO)_{2}PO_{2}H) catalyze deoxygenation with hydrosilanes.

 Use

-Phosphine oxides are ligands in various applications of homogeneous catalysis.
+Phosphine oxides are ligands in various types of homogeneous catalysis.

 In coordination chemistry, they are known to have labilizing effects to CO ligands cis to it in organometallic reactions.
 The cis effect describes this process.

+Phosphine oxides are excellent hydrogen-bond acceptors.

+The ^{31}P NMR shift of triethylphosphine oxide when bound to a Lewis acid, is commonly used to determine the effective Lewis acidity.